sapegin/grim-wrapper/Readme.md

 - Often weird formatting of multiline comments (`/* ... */`, etc.).
 - I don’t like the way it format Markdown todos and JSDoc tags.

+Check out [samples](https://github.com/sapegin/vscode-grim-wrapper/tree/main/samples) to get an idea how it formats comments.

 ## Sponsoring

 This software has been developed with lots of coffee, buy me one more cup to keep it going.